 Online STAR Events

-Chapter advisers must register member entries by February 1 in the FCCLA portal under the “Meetings & Events” tab to compete in the preliminary competition round.
+Chapter advisers must register member entries by February 1 in the FCCLA portal under the “Meetings & Events” tab in the FCCLA Portal to compete in the preliminary competition round.
 During registration, active project URLs must be provided and all projects must be ready for evaluation at that time.
 It is the chapter’s responsibility to ensure that all project content is public and/or available to anyone with the link.

-The top 15 entries in each event and level will qualify to compete at the National Leadership Conference.
+The top 20 entries in each event and level will qualify to compete at the National Leadership Conference.

 Online STAR Events